 The Boston Inspectional Services Department issued the following statement: “ISD and the Boston Public Health Commission are working with Cafe Med and Backbay [sic] Sandwich to ensure compliance of all applicable codes.
 This is an ongoing investigation into the cause of the illness and the health permits for both establishments will be suspended until further notice.”

 At Cafe Med, there were also violations, including:

-- foods held at unsafe temperature, including cheese turnovers at 117°F, chicken at 88°F, spanakopitas at 87°F, feta cheese at 74°F for about 3 hours, raw chicken at 48°F, and ground beef at 62°F for an “unknown time”;
+- Foods held at an unsafe temperature, including cheese turnovers at 117°F, chicken at 88°F, spanakopitas at 87°F, feta cheese at 74°F for about 3 hours, raw chicken at 48°F, and ground beef at 62°F for an “unknown time”;

-- inadequate hand washing, in part because 2 hand wash sinks were blocked with equipment.
+- Inadequate handwashing, in part, because two handwash sinks were blocked with equipment.

 At Back Bay Sandwich, some of the violations included:

 - Employees wrapping products in waxed paper and plastic before the food was cooled to 41°F or below;

 - Storing food at temperatures above 40°, including turkey breast at 50°F, sliced roast beef at 56°F, mayonnaise at 55°F, sliced turkey at 52°F, salad at 57°F, and cheeses at 55°F;

 - Touching food without putting on new gloves or washing their hands.